 I grew up in O'Fallon, Missouri.
 My family went to church every Sunday.
 I was raised in a church that seemed to communicate more about being a “good” Christian than about following Jesus.
 As a result, I accepted Jesus into my heart when I was 7 and from then on I would spend my days trying to be good in God’s eyes.
 My life was about my efforts to be good because I believed that if I stopped doing enough good, that my salvation would be taken from me.

 This continued when I came to college at Missouri State University.
-I quickly joined a campus ministry called Cru where I met my wife, Madeline, and got involved in a men’s small group.
+I quickly joined a campus ministry called Cru where I got involved in a men's small group and would years later, meet my wife, Madeline.
 This was my first small group that I was a part of and the men in it quickly began to unravel my sin.
 I heard the gospel presented clearly for the first time.
 It was very similar to the gospel that I had grown up with, but this time, it was real.
-I heard for the first time that I am desperately sinful, and will be until I die.
-But God, in his infinite love and mercy, has made me righteous and reconciled our relationship.
+I heard for the first time that I am desperately sinful, and will be the rest of my life.
+But God, in his infinite love and mercy, has made me righteous and redeemed me to himself.
 So it didn’t matter how “good” I was.
 All that mattered was Jesus’ death and resurrection.
 This changed my whole world.
 But I found myself frustrated.
 Why am I just now hearing this?

 Today, I still wrestle and fight doubts, but I know what I believe is true.
 And my understanding of doubts is that they ultimately draw me closer to Jesus.
 I’m thankful for that.

-I finished school with a Bachelor of General Studies with my areas of emphasis in Graphic Design, Entrepreneurship, and Religious Studies.
+I finished school in the Fall of 2017 with a Bachelor of General Studies with my areas of emphasis in Graphic Design, Entrepreneurship, and Religious Studies.
 I plan to use my giftings in creative and visual arts to live on mission whether that be in ministry or elsewhere.
-Outside of that, I love movies (especially Lord of the Rings and Marvel), creative and visual arts, and eating good food with good company.
+Outside of that, I love movies (especially The Lord of the Rings and Marvel), creative and visual arts, and eating good food with good company.

-Madeline and I got married on May 4th, 2019 and we’re so grateful to serve at a church like Fellowship!
+Madeline and I got married on May 4th, 2019 and we’re so grateful to serve here at Fellowship!

 My Prayer for Fellowship

-I pray that people would encounter the real Jesus here at Fellowship.
+I pray that people would encounter Jesus in REAL ways here at Fellowship.
 I pray that they would engage with the hard questions, engage in discipleship, and ultimately grow in their understanding of grace and truth in their relationship with Jesus.